British Army during the French Revolutionary and Napoleonic Wars: South Africa and the Plate

 The Dutch colony at the Cape of Good Hope was a vital port of call on the long sea voyage to India.
 An expedition was sent to capture it in 1805.
 (It had first been captured in 1796, but was returned under the Treaty of Amiens.)
 British troops under Lieutenant General Sir David Baird won the Battle of Blaauwberg in January 1806, forcing the surrender of the colony.

 The naval commander of the expedition, Admiral Home Riggs Popham then conceived the idea of occupying the Spanish Plate River colonies.
 A detachment under Major General William Carr Beresford occupied Buenos Aires for six weeks, but was expelled by Spanish troops and local militias.
 General Auchmuty mounted a second invasion of the region in 1807, capturing Montevideo.
 Lieutenant General Sir John Whitelocke was sent from Britain to take command in the region, arriving at the same time as Major General Robert Craufurd, whose destination had been changed several times by the government, and whose troops had been aboard ship for several months.
 Whitelock launched a bungled attack on Buenos Aires on 5 July 1807, in which the British troops suffered heavy casualties and were trapped in the city.
 Finally he capitulated, and the troops returned ignominiously to Britain.

 Denmark

 In August 1807, an expedition was mounted to Copenhagen, to seize the Danish fleet to prevent it falling into French hands.
 The expedition was led by General Lord Cathcart.
-A British land force under the command of Arthur Wellesley routed a Danish militia force.
+A British land force under the command of Wellesley routed 7,000 Danish militiamen.
 After the city was bombarded for several days, the Danes surrendered their fleet.